marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Delete virtual environment
-Deleting an R virtual environment involves removing the renv directory and associated files.
-This completely removes the isolated environment and its packages.
+Remove the renv directory and associated files.
+This deletes the environment and its packages.

 1. Exit R if you're in an R session